Elementary School FAQ

-All students study the subjects of Math, German, English, Science, Social Studies Art, Music PE and IT.
-Where possible these subjects’ are taught through the units of inquiry.
-This is referred to as a transdisciplinary approach and ensures learning is more relevant and engaging.
-Consequently the homeroom teachers plan the units of inquiry together with all other subject teachers.
+All students study Math, German, English, Science, Social Studies Art, Music PE and IT.
+Where possible, these subjects are taught through the units of inquiry.
+This is referred to as a transdisciplinary approach and ensures learning is more engaging and relevant for students.
+The homeroom teachers plan the units of inquiry together with the other subject teachers.

 The PYP promotes the development of a list of attributes collectively known as the Learner Profile.
 The PYP promotes children becoming inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, balanced and reflective.
-The PYP also lists a number of Attitudes that should be actively promoted.
+The PYP also lists a number of attitudes that are actively promoted by teachers.
 These are: appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance.

 - Visit the official IBO website.

 - Speak to the PYP coordinator at GAIS